chrisguest75/docker_examples/40_ssl_nginx/README.md

 # README
 Create a self-signed ssl nginx endpoint for a container.
-Host the page on
+Host the page from Docker on `testsite.local`

 TODO:
-* trust self signed
 * test ssl - tlsv1, tlsv1.2
 * unaccept certificate

 ## Create Certificate Authority
 Create a Certificate Authority